How FICO Credit Scores Are Calculated

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to just one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted slightly differently depending on the formula being used.
-Each formula produces a single number which may vary a a little by agency.
+Each of these is assigned a value and a weight.
+Each formula produces a single number which may vary slightly from one agency to another.
 FICO scores can be as low as 300 and as high as 800.
 Higher is always better.
-Most home buyers these days have a score above 620.
+Most home buyers will probably find their scores falling between 620 and 800.

-FICO makes a big difference in your interest rate
+Credit scores make a big difference in interest rates

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.